Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 > You can DM me on Discord (Tommythebold#0001) for help.
 Just be aware - I can't walk you through this guide anymore than I already have!

-**- Steam gets stuck trying to install an update!**

-This is the most common issue people have with alt accounts by far.
-Possible solutions:
-* 1. Update steam on your main account.
-* 2. Open Sandboxie, right click on the Sandbox, and choose "Delete Content".
-Try relaunching the Sandbox, and it will copy from your updated steam files.
-Whenever steam updates, you will need to do this.

-You can try restarting your main steam account to check for updates, or even try restarting your computer.
-To be honest, the above option is the only thing that really worked for me.
-It is also worth mentioning that sometimes, if you allow the sandbox to write to folders or whatever when its stuck on when installing, it actually works.